Archive for December, 2012

 Filed under: Iraq, Writing | 7 Comments

-Tags: iraq, ben fountain, veterans, billy lynn's long halftime walk, veteran authors
+Tags: ben fountain, billy lynn's long halftime walk, iraq, veteran authors, veterans

 Don’t worry.
 We’re going to be safe.
 Jaime Foxx, Beyonce, Gwyneth Paltrow and other celebrities have joined forces with New York City Mayor Bloomberg to “Demand a Plan” for new gun control.
 They helped make a video, then left the studio in the company of their armed bodyguards, to go to mansions surrounded by armed […]